zi-crypto/KIDNEY_CT_PAPER/README.md

 ## Final Note

 This project represents the culmination of intensive undergraduate research, demonstrating that high-impact medical AI research can be conducted with dedication, creativity, and resourcefulness.
-The novel four-stage methodology (feature extraction → progressive unfreezing → deep adaptation → imbalance-aware refinement) opens new possibilities for medical image classification and showcases the potential of student-led innovation in healthcare technology.
+The novel four-stage methodology (feature extraction → progressive unfreezing → deep adaptation → imbalance-aware refinement) opens new possibilities for medical image classification.

 **Developed to advance accessible, reliable medical AI**

 ---

 *© 2025 Ziad M. Amer.
 This project is protected under intellectual property rights while being shared for academic advancement.*